Solhvemjsun/SolOS/README.md

 wsl --install --no-distribution
 ```

-2. Download the prebuilt tarball [WIP] from the releases page in this repo
+2. Download the [prebuilt tarball](https://drive.google.com/drive/folders/1vHANxtFfiMwdbDAC7DEhyuvuqceMxRLn?usp=sharing) from the releases page in this repo

 3. Double click the file you just installed to start the installation of it